darrenjw/fp-ssc-course/Haskell/README.md

 ## Writing functions

 We will again use the log-factorial function as our illustrative example.
 Note that for declaring functions, you probably want to turn on multi-line mode in the GHCi REPL with `:set +m`.
-A simple example which consumes heap can be written as follows.
+A simple example can be written as follows.
 ```haskell
 logFact :: Int -> Double
 logFact n = sum (log <$> [1..n])